 Bajarwadi, around 62 km from Pune, is the village at the base of Rohida.
 Once you reach Bajarwadi, spot the village school.
-The trail begins from opposite the school.
+The trail begins opposite the school.

 The trail begins with a gradual ascent.
 In a few minutes, you’ll see two overhead water tanks on your right.
 As you proceed, you notice the trail becomes narrow.
 It is well marked so there is absolutely no chance of getting lost if you stay on the trail.

-You’ll reach to a broad plateau after 10 minutes of ascent.
+You’ll reach a broad plateau after 10 minutes of ascent.
 From here you can clearly see the fortification and bastions of the fort.
 This plateau streamlines onto a ridge.

-If you are trekking in monsoon, on the left side of the ridge, you can see waterfalls which flow upwards, due to the fierce wind!
+If you are trekking in monsoon, on the left side of the ridge, you can see waterfalls that flow upwards, due to the fierce wind!
 This raging wind will accompany you till you return.